Acupuncture for Headaches & Migraines

 Can acupuncture actually help with migraines?

 Yes.
 There is a growing body of research supporting acupuncture as an effective treatment for migraine prevention and management.
 In practice, many patients experience meaningful reductions in both frequency and intensity — often when other treatments have offered limited relief.
-Acupuncture works best when we understand the pattern driving your migraines, which is why the initial assessment is so important.
+Acupuncture works best when the pattern driving your migraines is accurately identified, which is why the initial assessment is so important.

 How many sessions will I need?

 It depends on how long you've been dealing with headaches and how established the pattern is.
 Acute or recent-onset headaches often respond quickly — within a few sessions.
 Chronic migraines that have been present for years typically require more consistent treatment over several weeks before significant improvement holds.
-Most patients notice a shift within the first three to five sessions.
+Most patients notice a shift within the first 3–5 sessions.

 Can acupuncture help if I'm already taking migraine medication?

 Yes.
 Acupuncture works well alongside medication and does not interfere with pharmaceutical treatments.
 Many patients find that as their headache frequency decreases through treatment, their reliance on medication naturally decreases as well.
-Any changes to your medication should always be guided by your prescribing doctor.
+Any changes to medication should always be guided by your prescribing physician.

 What's the difference between treating migraines and tension headaches?

-In TCM, the approach differs based on the underlying pattern — not just the headache type.
+In TCM the approach differs based on the underlying pattern — not just the headache type.
 A tension headache driven by stress and Liver Qi stagnation is treated differently than one driven by deficiency or cold.
-This is why a thorough assessment matters.
-Two people with "tension headaches" may have completely different root causes and require different treatments.
+Two people with tension headaches may have completely different root causes and require different treatments.
+See TCM Headache Types & Location Guide for a deeper look.

 Are hormonal and menstrual migraines treatable with acupuncture?

 Yes — and these tend to respond very well.
 Hormonal migraines in TCM are closely linked to Liver Blood deficiency and Liver Qi stagnation, both of which acupuncture directly addresses.
-Treating the underlying hormonal and energetic imbalance often reduces or eliminates the cyclical pattern over time.
+Treating the underlying pattern often reduces or eliminates the cyclical headache pattern over time.
+See Acupuncture for Menstrual Headaches & Hormonal Migraines in Calgary.

 Yes.
 Rebound headaches are a frustrating cycle — pain medication provides temporary relief but triggers more headaches with overuse.
 Acupuncture can help break this cycle by addressing the underlying pain pattern naturally, reducing the need for medication, and supporting the nervous system through the process.